6 Healthy Skin Care Tips for Women Over 60

 As I mentioned in a previous article, our skin has unique nutritional needs.
 Beyond the usual advice of eating a balanced diet with plenty of vegetables, there are several specific foods that can help you to achieve naturally radiant skin.
 Some of my favorites include dark chocolate (over 70% cacao), coconut oil and red bell peppers.
 See the full list of foods in my skin care over 60 nutrition article.

 Instead of trying to look “younger,” women over 60 can look great and feel better by accepting who we are and by living life as the vibrant, comfortable, and strong people that we are.

 What’s your take on this?
 What are your favorite natural skin care tips can you offer to the rest of the community?
 Please share your thoughts and experiences in the comments below.
-Or, join the conversation in the beauty section of the Sixty and Me Forums for women over 60.

 Watch professional makeup artist, Ariane Poole as she demonstrates her makeup secrets for older women.
 It’s not about anti-aging!
 It’s about looking and feeling great at any age.